freqsignals/freqtrade-strategies/README.md

 ## Providing Signals

-If you have been set up as a FreqSignals Data Provider and have a data set, see `strategies/FreqSignalsProvider.py` for a simple example of how to upload a signal using Freqtrade.
+If you have been set up as a FreqSignals Data Provider and have a data set, see [`strategies/FreqSignalsProvider.py`](strategies/FreqSignalsProvider.py) for a simple example of how to upload a signal using Freqtrade.
 This file assumes you have an `FREQSIGNALS_DATA_SET_ID` environment variable set, but it is implementation specific.
 You may configure a bot to upload to multiple data sets that you provide for.

+Some Data Providers will use FreqAI and their powerful computers to generate their Signals that others can subscribe to.
+See or [`strategies/FreqSignalsAiDataProvider.py`](strategies/FreqSignalsAiDataProvider.py) example for how an integration with FreqAI could work.